godotengine/godot-website/collections/_article/godot-showcase-somar.md

 <iframe width="512" height="512" style="width: 100%; height: 100%; aspect-ratio: 16/9;" src="https://www.youtube.com/embed/JqeOwLQ4wGs" title="The Somar Project" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-### Can you tell us a little more about the non-profit organisation behind the SOMAR project, who they are and what their mission is?
+### Can you tell us a little more about the non-profit organization behind the SOMAR project, who they are and what their mission is?

 <strong class="fred">Fred:</strong> SOMAR is a non-profit organization that focuses on protecting dolphins, whales, and marine life in the Algarve.
 Their mission is to raise awareness about the impact of human activities—like underwater noise pollution—on marine ecosystems.
 By combining scientific research, education, and innovative technology, SOMAR promotes sustainable practices and works to preserve the region’s ocean biodiversity for future generations.